-A 200€ application fee must accompany the application form.
+There is a 200€ application fee.
 The application fee is refundable if the applicant is not accepted to the Institute or if the applicant requests a refund within three days after submitting the application fee and cancels his or her application.
-If the applicant is accepted and enrolls, the 200€ fee will be applied toward the first semester's tuition payment.